XRPLF/xrpl-dev-portal/content/concepts/payment-types/escrow.md

+---
+html: escrow.html
+parent: payment-types.html
+blurb: Escrows set aside XRP and deliver it later when certain conditions are met.
+Escrows can depend on time limits, cryptographic conditions, or both.
+---
 # Escrow

 Escrow is a feature of the XRP Ledger that allows you to send conditional XRP payments.
 These conditional payments, called _escrows_, set aside XRP and deliver it later when certain conditions are met.
 Conditions to successfully finish an escrow include time-based unlocks and [crypto-conditions][].
 Escrows can also be set to expire if not finished in time.